What is Supply Chain Efficiency?

 Key types of Supply Chain Performance Metrics

-- Cost – This metric shows how efficient parts of the manufacturing set up is as businesses need to make a profit and by focusing on supply chain cost metrics, they can identify where in the business the improvements can be made.
+This metric shows how efficient parts of the manufacturing set up is as businesses need to make a profit with on time supply and by focusing on supply chain cost metrics, they can identify where in the business the improvements can be made.
 Inventory carrying costs is one such key performance metric that shows how much it costs them to carry items in the warehouse.
 Manufacturers are always trying to identify where they can make changes to improve cash flow and hence make the business more profitable.

 Supply chain efficiency vs Effectiveness